intel/hexl/example/README.md

 # Example using Intel HE Acceleration Library in an external application

-To use Intel HE Acceleration Library in an external application, you can use one of the three provided ways.
+This directory provides an example program as an example of using Intel HE Acceleration Library in an external application.
+There are three methods that you can use to link Intel HE Acceleration Library to your external program.

+Before selecting a method, first install Intel HE Acceleration Library following the instructions provided in the (README.md)[../README.md].

+## Method 1

-* Install Intel HE Acceleration Library.
-Then, in your external application,
-* add the following lines to your `CMakeLists.txt`:
+Once you have installed Intel HE Acceleration Library.
+Then, in your external application, add the following lines to your `CMakeLists.txt`:

 ```bash
 find_package(HEXL 1.2.3